Resource

 - The Bull Run Treatment Projects will create thousands of jobs in the Portland metropolitan area.

-- Filtration allows us to more consistently deliver the high-quality water that our diverse industries and local businesses depend on.
+- Filtration allows us to more consistently deliver the high-quality water that our industries and local businesses depend on.

 For Our Future: Providing a more resilient water system and greater protection